Subject-Infinite/tiffstack_MIP/README.md

 7. ![macro_7](https://i.imgur.com/jh9VbMH.png)

 Stacks and MIPs will open in separate windows.
 A non destructive text overlay is placed in the top left corner of every stack and MIP, displaying the prefix they derive from, so you know which one is which.

-The MIP and virtual stack are kept separate, if you wish to make separate manipulations.